 A secure shaded playground with an activity theme located in Bronte park.
 Plenty of fun to be had with tower climbing, balance and slide, hammock, monkey bars, swings and sandpit.

-A miniature railway takes kids and parents on rides on a circular track on weekends, public holidays and the summer school holidays at Bronte Beach, Sydney from 11am – 4pm (weather permitting).
+AKA chidren's railway, a miniature railway takes kids and parents on rides on a circular track on weekends, public holidays and the summer school holidays.

 Play Barefoot bowls with friends at the Clovelly Bowling club on a cliff top bowling green with great views.